-With parents coming from two of the most intelligent dog breeds, they’re clever dogs, and very responsive to training.
+With parents coming from two of the most intelligent dog breeds, they’re smart dogs and very responsive to training.

-They’re loyal, sociable, and always happy to spend time with their human families.
+They’re loyal, friendly, and always happy to spend time with their human families.
 However, they tend to be cautious with strangers, thanks to their German Shepherd ancestors.

 - Grooming: their shorthaired coat needs regular brushing: every day in the shedding season (spring and autumn) and three-to-five times a week in the rest of the year.
 You’ll also have to visit a vet or a professional groomer periodically to clip their rather strong nails;

 - Exercise: they require daily walks, intense playing and running, and mental stimulation;

 - Feeding: these dogs love food and tend to have weight problems, so you should never overfeed them.
 Beef, chicken, and salmon can cause them skin allergies;